KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 Shader code is instrumented to validate buffer_reference addresses and report any reads or writes that do no fall within the listed address/size regions.
 Note: The mapping between a `VkBuffer` and a GPU address is not necessarily one to one.
 For instance, if multiple `VkBuffer` are bound to the same memory region, they can have the same GPU address.

+### Selective Shader Instrumentation
+With the khronos_validation.select_instrumented_shaders feature, an application can control which shaders are instrumented and thus, will return GPU-AV errors.
+After enabling the feature, the application will need to include a VkValidationFeaturesEXT structure with VK_VALIDATION_FEATURE_ENABLE_GPU_ASSISTED_EXT in the pEnabledFeatures list in the pNext chain of the VkShaderModuleCreateInfo used to create the shader.
+Otherwise, the shader will not be instrumented.

 ## GPU-Assisted Validation Limitations

 There are several limitations that may impede the operation of GPU-Assisted Validation: